Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 `da_env_vars.env` / `ta_env_vars.env` contains the specific configuration you entered during the installation procedure.
 These files are required to start the agents.

-`private_key.pem` and `public_key.pem` are the generated key pair the agent will use to securely talk with the Amplify Platform (if you choose to let the installation generate them).
+`private_key.pem` and `public_key.pem` are the generated key pair the agent will use to securely talk with the Amplify platform (if you choose to let the installation generate them).

 ### Step 5: Deploy the agent in Docker Container